abdullah-al-hossain/SOLID/README.md

 # SOLID
-This is a repository where I explain the SOLID principle using theories and examples.
+This is a repository where explaination for the SOLID principles using theories are given along with examples.